Support & resources

 The basics

-EPIDIOLEX is an FDA-approved medicine containing purified cannabidiol made from plants.
-It is indicated for the treatment of seizures associated with Lennox-Gastaut syndrome (LGS), Dravet syndrome, or tuberous sclerosis complex (TSC) in patients 1 year of age and older.
+EPIDIOLEX is the first and only FDA-approved prescription cannabidiol (CBD) used to treat seizures associated with Lennox-Gastaut syndrome (LGS), Dravet syndrome, or tuberous sclerosis complex (TSC) in patients 1 year of age or older.

 You and your healthcare provider will decide if EPIDIOLEX is the right option.